Is financing possible with ING?

 11. Roof construction & roof covering

-• Underlay with vapor-permeable underlayment membrane
+• Underlay with a vapor-permeable underlay membrane

 • Counter battens impregnated with wedge battens